 standardowy [760 px]

 Leopold Stokowski wasn’t the only Polish musician to win an Oscar.
-The next ‘Polish’ Academy Award came twelve years later and it went to Bronisław Kaper, one of the most talented and cherished Hollywood composers of his time.
+The next ‘Polish’ Academy Award came 12 years later, and it went to Bronisław Kaper, one of the most talented and cherished Hollywood composers of his time.
 In fact, he was nominated for the award four times, but only once did he win the golden statuette.
 And his victory wasn’t at all obvious.

-In 1954, Kaper was in the Oscar race with great artists: Hugo Friedhofer (Above and Beyond), Louis Forbes (This Is Cinerama), Morris Stoloff and George Duning (From Here to Eternity), and Miklós Rózsa, nominated for the music to Julius Caesar.
+In 1954, Kaper was in the Oscar race with great artists: Hugo Friedhofer (Above and Beyond), Louis Forbes (This is Cinerama), Morris Stoloff and George Duning (From Here to Eternity), as well as Miklós Rózsa, nominated for the music to Julius Caesar.
 The last rival was the biggest threat to Kaper’s victory.
-A Hollywood music superstar, he received as many as 17 (!) nominations for an Oscar between 1941 and 1962 and won three times.
+A Hollywood music superstar, Rózsa received as many as 17 (!) nominations for an Oscar between 1941 and 1962 and won three times.
 In 1954, however, he had to acknowledge the Pole's victory.

-In an interview with Zbigniew K. Rogowski in his book Oni i Hollywood (Them and Hollywood), Bronisław Kaper described the rivalry with the American-Hungarian composer:
+In an interview with Zbigniew K. Rogowski in his book Oni i Hollywood (They and Hollywood), Bronisław Kaper described the rivalry with the American Hungarian composer: